coastalwhite/gburghoorn.com/content/posts/the-game-set/index.md

 +++

 Perhaps I am a bad loser, but I often find myself ranting about how "bad" certain games are.
-While most games are entertaining is some way, there are a lot of games which provide *zero depth* and can be figured out in a matter of minutes.
-Games of which the optimal strategy or style of play exposes itself fairly easily.
+While most games are entertaining in some way, there are a lot of games which provide *zero depth* and can be figured out in a matter of minutes.
+Games of which the optimal strategy or style of play exposes itself easily.
 What follows is either totally inconsequential gameplay or one depends almost entirely on luck.
-One classic conceptual example is the game of Tic-Tac-Toe. {{ note(txt="Take a look at how to make Tic-Tac-Toe inconsequential", href="https://youtu.be/5n2aQ3UQu9Y", type="videosource") }}
-Learning one simple strategy can make Tic-Tac-Toe unlosable.
+One classic conceptual example is the game of Tic-Tac-Toe. {{ note(txt="Take a look at how to make Tic-Tac-Toe inconsequential", href="https://youtu.be/5n2aQ3UQu9Y", type="videosource") }} Learning one simple strategy can make Tic-Tac-Toe unlosable.
 More complex games such as chess and go &mdash; which cannot be figured out within minutes &mdash;
 are not only interesting for a longer time, but also raise a lot of interesting intellectual questions because of their depth.
 Questions which can only be